 Meanwhile, rent prices are continuing to climb, making buying cheaper than renting in most parts of the country.
 Furthermore, data from the last 15 years shows that October is the best time to purchase a home.

 It’s important to get pre-approved before starting your home search.
 With a pre-approval, you know how much home you can afford, and what price range to shop in.
+Additionally, a pre-approval can help you stand out in to the seller above other offers.

 With a pre-approval, the loan process will be smoother and your offer will be stronger, giving you an advantage when you find your perfect home.
 When you present a pre-approval letter along with your offer on a home, the seller will know that you have been fully qualified for a mortgage, and that you can afford the offer you have made.